Python Lecture Part 1 - Python's Philosophy and Design Principles

 return [greet(user) for user in users]

-So has Python really magically solved trade-offs?
+So did Python magically solve trade-offs?
 No.

-- Execution speed: 10-100x slower than compiled languages like C/C++, Rust
+It's 10-100x slower than compiled languages like C/C++ or Rust.

-- Value of developer time: Developer time is more expensive than computer time
+Developer time costs more than computer time.

-Python's Real Innovation
+The Real Innovation

-Python's success isn't about eliminating trade-offs.
-It's about moving trade-offs to where most users don't need to care.
+It's about moving them to where most people don't need to care.

-# 90% of cases: This performance is enough
+# 90% of cases: this performance is enough

 data = pandas.read_csv('large_file.csv')